Merzasphor/MWSE/docs/source/lua/api/tes3/setStatistic.rst

     Optional.
 If set, the current value will be set.

 limit (`boolean`_)
-    Default: ``false``.
     If set, the attribute won't rise above 100 or fall below 0.

 name (`string`_)
     Optional.
 A generic name of an attribute to set.